pollsmor/Project_01/README.md

 **Run the program**

-After installing the required depenencies, all you need to do to run the program is to type into a terminal session:
+After installing the required dependencies, all you need to do to run the program is to type into a terminal session:
 ```bash
 python3 app.py
 ```